-Date: September 24, 2024 Subject: Purchase of iPads Initiated By: Maurice Payne, Director of Information Technology Attachments: Purchase of iPads - Apple Quote Reviewed By: Dr. Rochelle Clark, Superintendent

-As part of the DPS 1:1 program, older iPads must be replaced with new devices.
-The oldest devices are the iPad 6's.
-As these are phased out, the inventory will be iPad 7's, iPad 8's, and iPad 10's.
+Date: September 24, 2024 Subject: Purchase of iPads Initiated By: Maurice Payne, Director of Information Technology Attachments: Purchase of iPads - Apple Quote Reviewed By: Dr. Rochelle Clark, Superintendent are the iPad 6's.
+As these are phased out, the in CURRENT CONSIDERATIONS: ust be replaced with new devices.
+The oldest devices ventory will be iPad 7's, iPad 8's, and iPad 10's. members.
+FINANCIAL CONSIDERATIONS: The total cost is \$246,240.00 and would be fund ded by the ESSR III grant STAFF RECOMMENDATION: ne Board of Education approve the Purchase of iPads RECOMMENDED ACTION: X Approval ☐ Information □ Discussion BOARD ACTION:

-This recommendation would purchase 760 iPad 10's.
-These iPads will be issued to students and staff members.

-The total cost is \$246,240.00 and would be funded by the ESSR III grant.

-The Administration respectfully requests that the Board of Education approve the Purchase of iPads in the amount of \$246,240.00 as presented.

-- X Approval - □ Information

-Discussion